antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 think of `net5.0` (and future versions) as the foundation for sharing code moving forward.

+## What you should target

+.NET 5 and all future versions will always support .NET Standard 2.1 and earlier.
+The only reason to retarget from .NET Standard to .NET 5 is to gain access to more APIs.
+So you can think of .NET 5 as .NET Standard 2.2.

+What about new code?
+Should you still start with .NET Standard 2.0 or should you go straight to .NET 5?
+It depends.

+* **App components**.
+If you're using libraries to break down your application into several components, my recommendation is to use `netX.Y` where `X.Y` is the lowest number of .NET that your application (or applications) are targeting.
+For simplicity, you probably want all projects that make up your application to be on the same version of .NET because it means you can assume the same BCL features everywhere.

+* **Reusable libraries**.
+If you're building reusable libraries that you plan on shipping on NuGet, you'll want to consider the trade-off between reach and API set. .NET Standard 2.0 is the highest version of .NET Standard that is supported by .NET Framework, so it will give you the most reach, while also giving you a fairly large API set to work with.
+We'd generally recommend against targeting .NET Standard 1.x as it's not worth the hassle anymore.
+If you don't need to support .NET Framework, then you can either go with .NET Standard 2.1 or .NET 5.
+Most code can probably skip .NET Standard 2.1 and go straight to .NET 5.

+So what should you do?
+My expectation is that widely used libraries will end up multi-targeting for both .NET Standard 2.0 and .NET 5: supporting .NET Standard 2.0 gives you the most reach while supporting .NET 5 ensures you can leverage the latest platform features for customers that are already on .NET 5.

+In a couple of years, the choice for reusable libraries will only involve the version number of `netX.Y`, which is basically how building libraries for .NET has always worked -- you generally want to support some older version in order to ensure you get the most reach.

+To summarize:

+* Use `netstandard2.0` to share code between .NET Framework and all other platforms.
+* Use `netstandard2.1` to share code between Mono, Xamarin, and .NET Core 3.x.
+* Use `net5.0` for code sharing moving forward.

 ## Problems with .NET Standard

 .NET Standard has made it much easier to create libraries that work on all .NET